19 Absolute Best Things to Do in Florence, Italy (+Map of Top Places)

 You could easily spend an entire day admiring the thousands of unique exhibits, but it’s so overwhelming too.
 As a minimum, allow yourself at least 2 hours to see the very best pieces.
 However, the challenge is to know where to go and what to see, so I highly recommend visiting the Uffizi Gallery with a guide.

-PRO TIP: If you can, try to visit very early in the morning or late in the afternoon.
+PRO TIP: If you can, try to visit the museum very early in the morning or late in the afternoon.
 The busiest hours are between 10 am and 3 pm.
 Also, be sure to do some research about the main paintings in the gallery so that you don’t miss them.
-Also, please note that Uffizi Gallery is closed on Mondays.
+Also, please note that the Uffizi Gallery is closed on Mondays.

 TIP: Check out the Uffizi Gallery Café on the top floor.
 It has a lovely outdoor terrace with a view of Palazzo Vecchio – it’s a nice place to rest a bit after all the sightseeing.

-5. Ponte Vecchio
+6. Ponte Vecchio

 Ponte Vecchio (the Old Bridge) is the most iconic bridge and one of the must-sees in Florence.
 It’s located right next to the Uffizi Gallery and connects the city center to the other side of the river.